 Methods to Disable Gutenberg

-Gutenberg will soon become a standard part of WordPress.
+Gutenberg is now a standard part of WordPress.
 However, if you need more time to work through plugin compatibility and functionality issues, you might wish to use one of these methods to disable Gutenberg on your site.